Mechanism design for resource allocation in networks with intergroup competition and intragroup sharing: Centralized Problem

 \subsection{Necessary and Sufficient Optimality conditions}

-Following are the KKT conditions, which are generally necessary, but under the state assumptions are also sufficient (due to all constraints being affine and strict concavity of $ v_{ki} $).
-For this the centralised problem is first rewritten by restating the capacity constraints differently
+\tb{Under the stated assumptions,~\eqref{CP0} is a convex optimization problem.} Following are the necessary KKT conditions for optimality, which under the stated assumptions are also sufficient (\tb{due to the strict concavity of $ v_{ki}(\cdot) $}).
+For this the centralized problem is first rewritten by restating the capacity constraints in a different form

 The capacity constraints have been rewritten with the introduction of new variables.
-The virtual variables $ m_k^l $ represent the weighted maximum rate of group $ k $ on link $ l $.
-It's easy to see that the solution of this problem is the same as the solution of the original centralised problem as far as optimal $ x $ is concerned.
-The Lagrangian for~\eqref{CP} is
+The virtual variables $ \tb{m_k^l \in \mathbb{R}_+} $ represent the weighted maximum requirement of group $ k $ on link $ l $.
+It's easy to see that the solution of~\eqref{CP} is the same as the solution of the original~\eqref{CP0} as far as optimal $ x $ is concerned.
+We introduce $ \lambda,\mu,\nu $ as the dual variables corresponding to constraints $C_2$, $C_3$ and $C_1$, respectively.
+The KKT conditions are stated without explicitly referring to $ \nu_{ki} $'s and just using the fact that $ \nu_{ki}^{\star} \ge 0 $ and $ \nu_{ki}^{\star} x_{ki}^{\star} = 0 $ $ ~\forall~ki \in \mN $.
+Note that with the assumptions above, the KKT conditions below will give rise to a unique $ x^{\star} $ as the optimizer for \eqref{CP}.